-The Office of Family and Community Engagement coordinates valuable efforts with parents and students of the St. Louis Public Schools.
-Family and Community Specialists facilitate parent involvement, which is designed to strengthen school programs, family practices, and student development.
+The Office of Family and Community Engagement coordinates valuable efforts with families and students of Saint Louis Public Schools.
+Family and Community Specialists facilitate family engagement, which is designed to strengthen school programs, family practices, and student achievement.

 The purpose of the Family and Community Specialist is to assist families: